 Services & Features: What Does TradeStation Offer?

 TradeStation is a full-feature trading platform that allows investors to trade almost any mainstream financial product, and even some uncommon ones.
-In addition to the standard range of equities, exchange-traded funds (ETFs), options and mutual funds, investors can also trade bonds, futures, cryptocurrency and IPOs (although the last two products can come with some legal restrictions).
+In addition to the standard range of equities, exchange-traded funds (ETFs), options and mutual funds, investors can also trade bonds, futures, cryptocurrencies and IPOs.
 The only major asset class not offered by TradeStation is foreign exchange.

 TradeStation offers a somewhat dizzying array of platforms on which to trade these various assets.
 While the platform’s main brand is available in desktop, browser and mobile versions, it has branded its desktop client separately as TradeStation Desktop 10.
 You can trade all of the same products across the desktop, mobile and web versions of TradeStation.
-However, many of the platform’s best research options and other tools are reserved for Desktop 10.
+However, many of the platform’s best research options and other tools are reserved for TradeStation 10 Desktop.
 This is the core TradeStation product.

 In addition, while TradeStation’s core brand supports options trading, it also has an independent platform for options and futures called FuturesPlus.
 Cryptocurrency traders in several states can use the TradeStation Crypto platform for applying to trade Bitcoin, Bitcoin Cash, Ethereum, Litecoin and USD Coin.
 In addition, futures clients can trade Micro Bitcoin futures contracts through CME Group.